Nutrient Management Strategy

 Although nutrients are required to sustain life, too many nutrients in surface waters can lead to less than desirable consequences.
 Excess nutrients (such as nitrogen or phosphorus) are a nationwide concern in surface waters as they may promote algal growth, result in contamination of drinking waters supply, or even be toxic to aquatic life.
-Further, excess nutrients draining to surface waters play a role in the development of seasonal low dissolved oxygen levels, potentially causing areas of hypoixa or summer hypoxic zones such as found in the northern Gulf of Mexico.
+Further, excess nutrients draining to surface waters play a role in the development of seasonal low dissolved oxygen levels, potentially causing areas of hypoixa or summer hypoxic zones such as found in the northern Gulf of America.

 Hypoxia (or low dissolved oxygen) is when oxygen levels fall below the level necessary to sustain most aquatic life.
 Waters that have dissolved oxygen concentrations less than 2 parts per million (ppm) for extended periods of time are generally considered hypoxic.
 Hypoxia can be a problem for estuaries, coastal waters, and some inland waters and can be caused by a variety of factors, including excess nutrients (primarily nitrogen and phosphorus),water body stratification due to salinity or temperature gradients in still waters, and low flows in streams and bayous.
 These excess nutrients (or eutrophication) can promote algal growth and as the algae die, they sink to the bottom, and decompose; this process of algal growth and decomposition consumes oxygen, resulting in low dissolved oxygen levels in the water.